ArijitSaha71/Data-Science-Projects/README.md

 # **Data Science Projects**
-*"Learning by doing stuffs which matters to me and to the world"*
+*"Learning by doing stuffs which enlightens me and matters to the world"*